RKS244256/Grade-11-Notes/Chemistry/SCH3U0.md

 As you go down groups, EA decreases.
 This is because each atom is larger than the last above & an electron would be further away from the atom's nucleus.
 The farther way from the nucleus, the force of attraction is weaker and therefore, EA decreases.

 As you move across a period, EA increases.
-THis is because the amount of effective nuclear charge increases (more protons,) the atomic radius gets smaller and therefore, a greater attraction for electrons.
+This is because the amount of effective nuclear charge increases (more protons,) the atomic radius gets smaller and therefore, a greater attraction for electrons.
 Since Halogens have the most valence electrons without a full shell, they want to gain electrons.

 Since Noble Gases have full valence shells, they do not have an EA.
 #### Electronegativity

 Electronegativity is the relative ability of a bonded atom to attract shared electrons.
-Atoms with relitvely high EN tend to pull bonded electrons closer to their nuclei.
+Atoms with relatively high EN tend to pull bonded electrons closer to their nuclei.
 This concept dictates the nature of bonds that form and the properties of the compounds which contain those bonds.

 Smaller atoms have higher EN values because their nuclei would be closer to bonded electrons.